 If your goal is to Study in France, and you want to apply for January intake, we bring you the timeline you can follow to apply at Universities in France to study in January 2020.
 Keep in mind that there are other intakes in France, too, and fall or September intake in France in Primary Intake.
 There is a spring intake, too.
 But if you want to start in January, here are the deadlines and timeline for the steps you need to follow.

-- Look for specific cities and tuition fees of the courses you want to study.
-In short, do a thorough research in every way possible before deciding the University you will be studying in.
+- Look for specific cities and tuition fees (Refer to Cost of Studying in France) of the courses you want to study.
+In short, do thorough research in every way possible before deciding the University you will be studying in.

-Once you have decided on a University, go to their website and look for the application deadlines.
+- Once you have decided on a University, go to their website and look for the application deadlines.
 You must submit your application before the deadlines.
 So Plan Accordingly.

 These are only some of the Top Universities in France with January intake.
 There are many Universities and Colleges that offer programs starting in January term.